ritua2/documentation/OpenSees/README.txt

 load the OpenSees module:
 module load opensees

-To Test the standard version:
+To test the standard version:
 cd DeveloperTestScripts and run following command:

 OpenSees runAll.tcl
 Or use the test.ps to submit a batch job on a login node: sbatch test.ps

+To test the MP version:
+cd cd SmallMP
+run the following command:
+mpirun -n 5 OpenSeesMP Example.tcl

+Or use the job script test-mp.ps to submit a batch job on a login node: sbatch test-mp.ps